Legal cases with fixed pricing, standardized processes, and firm timelines

 A sample of legal notice to builders can be found here.
 A legal notice to builder must contain these essential points:

 Name, description, and place of residence/office of the builder

-Gist of the legal basis for the relief claimed.
+The gist of the legal basis for the relief claimed

 It should contain all the communication details of the sender, such as name, contact number, address, etc.